-Mark Riebling is Editorial Director of the Manhattan Institute, managing its Book Program and editing publications for the Center for Civic Innovation.
-He is also Editorial Director of the Institute’s Safe Cities initiative, which helps state and local police formulate counter-terrorism policy.
-Independently of his work for the Institute, Mark Riebling writes on national security, military, and cultural affairs.
+Mark Riebling was Editorial Director of the Manhattan Institute from 2001 to 2010, managing its Book Program and editing publications for the Center for Civic Innovation.
+He was also Editorial Director of the Institute’s Safe Cities initiative, which helps state and local police formulate counter-terrorism policy.
+Independently of his previous work for the Institute, Mark Riebling writes on national security, military, and cultural affairs.

 “Wedge changed the way everyone thought about national security,” says Michael Ledeen, Senior Fellow at the American Enterprise Institute.
 In a Washington Post feature on Wedge, Vernon Loeb reflected: "If [Riebling's] thesis—that the FBI-CIA rivalry had 'damaged the national security and, to that extent, imperiled the Republic'—was provocative at the time, it seems prescient now, with missed communications between the two agencies looming as the principal cause of intelligence failures related to the Sept.
 11, 2001, terrorist attacks.”